MichaelChatzidakis/Mn_Classifier_CNNs/README.md

 ## Usage (Training)

-Training a CNN with name "cnn_model1".
+Training a CNN with name "cnn_model1" with 1x translation training augmentation.
-`python train_crossval.py cnn cnn_model1`
+`python train_crossval.py cnn 1 cnn_model1`

-The default settings are for 300 epochs, batch size of 2048, 10-fold stratified cross-validation and PCA data augmentation.
+The default settings are for 500 epochs, batch size of 512, 10-fold stratified cross-validation and no PCA data augmentation.
 These params are all adjustable in `train_crossval.py`.

 This script will make a new directory titled `cnn_model1` and save all 10 weights in 10 separate directories.
 The argument `cnn` can be replaced with `mlp` or `custom` to use other graph architectures.
 These architectures are found in the build_graph_architecture helper method in the training script.

 In addition to using `train_crossval.py` there is also a Jupyter Notebook file which walks through what happens during training for a single fold (no cross validation).

+## Usage (Testing the digitized reference spectra dataset (.pkl of many files)

+`python test_digitized_spectra.py`

+This will run the models specified in the script ( `neural_network_name` ) and use the the file of spectra found in `data_path` everything will be evaluated using 10-fold cross validation.

 ## Usage (Testing)